SVCE-ACM/A-December-of-Algorithms/README.md

   - **Examples :**

-    1) - Input : 7
+    1) Input : 7\
-       - Output : 28
+       Output : 28\
-       - Explanation :
+       Explanation : \
             Tharun & his 6 friends come together to play this game.
-So to connect all of 7 cups, we need 28 strings.
+So to connect all of 7 cups, we need 28 strings.\
+\

-    2) - Input : 10
+    2) Input : 10\
-       - Output : 55
+       Output : 55\

   - **Uses :**
     - Triangular Series